-Bad breath, medically known as halitosis (Mundgeruch in German), affects approximately 25-30% of the population.
-In 85-90% of cases the cause lies in the mouth.
-The remaining 10-15% are linked to ENT conditions, gastrointestinal issues, or systemic diseases.
+Bad breath, medically known as halitosis (Mundgeruch in German), affects 25-30 percent of the population according to the Journal of Clinical Periodontology.
+In 85-90 percent of cases the cause is in the mouth, not the stomach.

 Causes: what happens inside the mouth